wbsumners96/wind-turbines/meeting_notes.md

 - **18 February** interim presentation
 - **16 March 17:00** project report submission deadline

-# Tasks
-## Alex
-- [x] determine and develop an approach to testing method accuracy
-## Billy
-- [x] create ui (for the purpose of only having to load the data once)
-- [x] develop a predictor class to provide a common interface for different models
-- [ ] incorporate wind direction

-## Mary
-- [x] create UML diagram
-- [ ] implement proposed MVC structure

-incorporate modification dates
-- [ ] create mathematical representation of incorporation
-- [ ] design/write pseudocode for implementation
-- [ ] implement the incorporation of modification dates

-## TBD

-- [ ] tweak weighting function
-- [ ] tweak nonlinearity function $f(power)$
-- [ ] incorporate neighboring times
-- [ ] incorporate turbulence intensity (TI)
-- [-] learn how to determine reference turbines
-- [ ] add file info to README
-- [ ] from the measurements given by the turbines at a given time, what's the best way to get an "agreed" measurement for e.g. wind speed, wind direction. mode/mean/hypermean/stock prices?

 # Meeting Notes
 ## 13 January 2022
 - **project goal**: predict the power of a target wind turbine based on